Best Of15 min read

 Pros:

-• Best tool on this list for presentations and infographics, full stop
+• Best tool here for presentations and infographics

 Cons:

-• More expensive than Canva for similar template-based work
+• More expensive than Canva for template work

-• Free plan is too restricted for real client deliverables
+• Free plan is too restrictive for client work

-• Watermark on free exports is a dealbreaker for client work
+• Watermarks on free exports are a deal-breaker

 8. Snappa — Best for Social Media and Ad Creatives